Whole countries, or even a whole planet if you’ve seen The Martian, have relied on the potato.

 The potato has the accolade as being the first ever crop grown in space thus providing the Hollywood A-lister with his nutritious fresh food – perhaps they took the lead from the guy that ate just spuds for 2 months (the BBC reported that there were no ‘strange side-effects’) – a star quality veg not currently found within the ‘leafy greens’ on the menu for astronauts on today’s Nasa missions.

 The key was in the growing.
 We love our connection with the soil.
 Even if it’s dead and lifeless.
-Whereas snippets of red Romaine lettuce are grown with LED lights under sanitised conditions, our film star got down dirty mixing inert planet dust with human sewage freeze-dried direct from the ‘can’ to grow his crops.
+Whereas snippets of red Romaine lettuce are grown with LED lights under sanitised conditions, our film star got down dirty mixing inert planet dust with freeze-dried human sewage freeze-dried direct from the ‘can’ to grow his crops.

-Before we have to take a trip to another planet, we should be more creative in how we husband our own increasingly alien environment, not put all our spud varieties in one basket, and embrace as many ways to grow them as possible.
+Before we have to take a trip to another planet, we should be more creative in how we husband our own increasingly alien environment, not put all our spud varieties in one basket, and embrace as many ways to grow food as possible.